 Evaluation provides a way of recording your successes reflect on how you could improve for next time as well as meeting grant reporting requirements.
 Plan how to evaluate before you commence your project.
-Evaluation is an important part of the grant process.
-It allows you to demonstrate what worked, what you learned and what could be done differently.
-Consider including:
+Consider;

-- Photos of; committee, milestones, participation, project in action - Copies of newspaper advertising or fliers / posters produced - Record of participation / attendance at projects / events - Record your observations of group / event.
-"The event was..." - Qualitative interviews asking open ended questions of participants and identifying key themes that emerge - Surveys or opinion polls of participants / providers - Group interviews / discussion - Sentence completion cards.
-E.g.; "The best thing about this event is..." - Report on new or stronger partnerships developed through the project - Graphs showing specific pre and post data - Written stories highlighting impact / outcomes of the project.
+- · Photos of; committee, milestones, participation, project in action - Copies of newspaper advertising or fliers / posters produced - Record of participation / attendance at projects / events - · Record your observations of group / event.
+"The event was..." - Qualitative interviews asking open ended questions of participants and identifying key themes that emerge - · Phone Interviews - Surveys or opinion polls of participants / providers - Portfolio of work done - Group interviews / discussion - Sentence completion cards.
+E.g.; "The best thing about this event is..." - Report on new or stronger partnerships developed through the project - · Graphs showing specific pre and post data - · Written stories highlighting impact / outcomes of the project.

-For More information: betterevaluation.org
+For More information: http://betterevaluation.org/